Janus-ATU/Servers/CN4VXT3/README.md

 | 25gb02   | F4:C7:AA:4C:9D:41 |                 |                |               |         |

 ## Actions
+- Rewipe the SSDs in RAID0
 - Add a BOSS card
 - Use 25GB's cards
-- Get 2nd GB card working